 SUNY Oneonta is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.

 Considering 1.0% of SUNY Oneonta's student body is from outside New York, you will have lots of opportunities to meet undergraduates from all over the continent.
 SUNY Oneonta's men's soccer team is a powerhouse you are sure to love experiencing.
 Learn more to see just how well SUNY Oneonta ranks in other categories.

 SUNY Cortland is a wonderful decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will value the school's position in the smallish town of Cortland, New York.

 University of Georgia is one of the finest schools in the country for Business/Managerial Economics.
-University of Georgia Business/Managerial Economics graduates make 4.9% more than the average Managerial Economics grad.
+Graduates of the Managerial Economics program earn about $51,200 in the first five years of their career, and $51,200 after their first five years of their career.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.

 On average, undergrads accumulate about $23,700 of student debt at University of Georgia.
 That's far lower than the U.S. average of $28,421.
 Freshman students are not required to live on-campus at University of Georgia.
 Check out some school videos to learn more about what's happening on campus.